 Policy Capital, not Venture Capital

-As for the entirety of the financial markets, the 2008 financial crisis was the hinge for venture capital.
-Unlike other investment classes though, the market didn’t collapse so much as change significantly.
+As for the entirety of the financial markets, the 2008 financial crisis was the catalyst for venture capital’s growth.
+However, unlike other investment classes, the market didn’t collapse per se as the economy imploded, but it did change signficantly.

-After 2008, as I’ve outlined several times recently, the Federal Reserve dropped interest rates to near-zero in an attempt to resuscitate the global economy, and within a very short amount of time, suddenly the world was awash in capital looking for yield again!
+After 2008, as I’ve outlined several times recently in various other posts, the Federal Reserve dropped interest rates to near-zero in a drastic attempt to breathe life into the global economy, and within a very short amount of time, suddenly the world was awash in capital looking for yield again!
 (The great revival worked, it seemed.
 Perhaps too well…)

-Pension funds, endowments, sovereign wealth funds: these are all the Limited Partners behind venture funds, and they suddenly needed somewhere to put their money.
+So who are the Limited Partners behind venture funds?
+Mostly pension funds, endowments, and sovereign wealth fund, and they suddenly needed somewhere to put their new money that the government had printed.
 Fast.
-The result of course was a tidal wave of inflows into private markets, including venture capital, growth equity, private credit, infrastructure.
+The result of course was an overwhelming tidal wave of capital that flowed into private markets, including venture capital, private equity, private credit (more on that another time), and infrastructure.

 For VC as an asset class, this was both a blessing and a curse.

-Cheap capital moved in faster than genuine innovation could absorb it.
-Now, the problem was no longer finding good startups, but how to find enough of them.
-The old playbook of “early bets” and “asymmetric wins” couldn’t scale to billions under management.
+Cheap capital moved in faster than any innovation (or enough startups) could absorb it.
+Now the problem was not just trying to find good startups (a question of quality), but how to find enough of them (a question of quantity).
+The old and trusted playbook of “early bets” and “asymmetric wins” couldn’t scale to the billions under management that VCs were starting to accumulate.

-A new model had to emerge, one that replaced market discovery (funding innovation) with market construction (creating outcomes).
+A new model had to emerge, one that replaced “market discovery” (funding innovation) with “market construction” (creating the outcomes yourself).

 Enter the era of Venture Developmentalism, a topic of economic development that is absorbing most of my time right now.

-So to maintain their high returns despite having fewer startups to invest in, megafunds began doing what large institutions always do when the market stops cooperating: they moved upstream into policy.
+In order to maintain their high returns despite having fewer startups to invest in, megafunds began doing what large institutions always do when the market stops cooperating with them.
+They moved upstream into policy; becoming the very thing they built a reputation on despising themselves.

-Think Sequoia Capital, Andreessen Horowitz (a16z), Founders Fund, Tiger Global, Coatue, SoftBank’s Vision Fund, and Khosla Ventures; all firms so large they can’t rely on market discovery anymore.
-Their scale forces them to manufacture outcomes, build moats through regulation, and align their portfolios with national policy.
+Think about Sequoia Capital, Andreessen Horowitz (a16z), Founders Fund, Tiger Global, Coatue, SoftBank’s Vision Fund, and Khosla Ventures; these are all firms that are so large in an industry so competitive that they can’t rely on market discovery anymore.
+Therefore their scale forces them to manufacture outcomes, to build moats through regulatory capture, and eventually to align their portfolios with national policy.

 Earlier generations of Big Venture learned this playbook the long way (by accident).
-Companies like Uber and Airbnb were the original stress tests for how far venture firms could stretch the law before rewriting it.
-So what began as regulatory friction (Is this even legal?) became the template for how to turn noncompliance into gigantic IPOs.
-By the time those companies forced cities and states to retrofit policy around their business models, investors had discovered a new superpower: you don’t have to predict markets if you can literally just legislate them!
+But companies like Uber and Airbnb were the original stress tests for how far venture firms could stretch the law before rewriting it (which is why it’s so strange to hear Bill Gurley talk about how much he hates regulatory capture).
+So what began as regulatory friction (is this even legal?) became the template for how to turn organized non-compliance into a wave gigantic IPOs, mafioso style.
+And by the time those companies forced cities and states to retrofit policy around their business models, investors had discovered a new superpower: you don’t have to predict markets if you can literally just legislate them!

 1. Narrative Leverage

-A16z’s Future podcast, Marc Andreessen’s viral essay “It’s Time to Build,” and Katherine Boyle’s American Dynamism thesis recast founders as civic heroes instead of profit-seekers.
-Founders Fund immersed its portfolio in libertarian myth (Palantir and Anduril as the “defenders of the West” after all!)
-Even Sequoia began talking about itself in terms of national resilience, splitting itself into regional champions to match the geopolitics of power.
+A16z’s Future podcast, Marc Andreessen’s viral essay “It’s Time to Build,” and Katherine Boyle’s American Dynamism thesis all exist to largely do one thing: to rebrand founders as civic heroes instead of profit-seekers.
+Founders Fund immersed its portfolio in libertarian myth, Tolkein-style (Palantir and Anduril are the “defenders of the West” after all!).
+Even Sequoia began talking about itself in terms of being the backbone of national resilience, splitting itself into regional champions to match the geopolitics of power in the US and overseas.
 (Is this a good time to mention Shaun Maguire?
 No?
 Ok…)

 2. Network Leverage

 Next came coordination.
-When funds get too big to be “contrarian” alone, they syndicate power together.
+When funds get too big to be “contrarian” alone, they started to syndicate power together.

-The goal is to invest so much into a few chosen winners, that the winners become too big to fail.
+The goal here is to invest so much into a few chosen winners, that the winners become too big to fail.
 So the same handful of Big Venture partners (at Sequoia, A16z, Founders Fund, Tiger, Coatue, etc) now move in tandem across deals, ensuring valuations, exits, and narratives all align perfect to deploy vast amounts of capital before, amazingly, exiting to another company or to the stock market at precisely the right time, whilst knowing that if the exit never comes, the government bailout will.
+This is ultimately a tactic of leverage, amongst themselves.

 Add in the corporate and defense networks that have emerged (Microsoft with OpenAI, Palantir with the Pentagon) and you have what amounts to a distributed industrial policy executed by private capital!